 After all, by 2030, 40% of the world’s population will need affordable housing.
 We need to build 96,000 homes a day to house those people.
 That’s certainly a daunting task.
-So why not use 3D printers to speed up the process?
+Why not use 3D printers to speed up the process?

-Before we get to that, let’s take a look at how a 3D-printed house works.
+Before we get to that, let’s look at how a 3D-printed house works.

 First, 3D design software is used to prepare the desired architectural design.
 The data is then imported into a giant 3D printer – a 15-foot-tall machine.
 Then, a special concrete mixture is fed into the 3D printer.
 Usually, this mixture is much thicker than regular concrete.
 If you want to build a rectangular room – the machine can pipe the concrete in a rectangular motion, building a room row after row.
 If you want a curved room, that’s easy too.